nathom/streamrip/README.md

 If you would like to use `streamrip`'s conversion capabilities, or download music from SoundCloud, install [ffmpeg](https://ffmpeg.org/download.html).
+To download streams from YouTube, install `youtube-dl`.

 ## Example Usage